Bezalel Academy of Arts and Design: Establishment

+Demise and rebirth

+With the arrival of Yitzhak Frenkel to the region in 1925 and the opening of his art studio in Tel Aviv, began the demise of the Jerusalem based Bezalel's artistic relevance.
+Borish Schatz was famously critical of modern art and the Bezalel school was considered as conservative relative to European trends at the time.
+Multiple Bezalel students flocked to Frenkel's art studio where they absorved modern techniqus and were made aware of modern trends, specifically of the School of Paris to which belonged Frenkel.
+Amongst Bezalel students who went to study in Frenkel's studio are Moshe Castel, Yehezkel Streichman, Avigdor Stematsky and others.

 Bezalel closed in 1929 in the wake of financial difficulties.
 After Hitler's rise to power, Bezalel's board of directors asked Josef Budko, who had fled Germany in 1933, to reopen it and serve as its director.
-The New Bezalel School of Arts and Crafts opened in 1935, attracting many teachers and students from Germany, many of them from the Bauhaus school shut down by the Nazis.
-Budko recruited Jakob Steinhardt and Mordecai Ardon to teach at the school, and both succeeded him as directors.
+Boris Schatz died in 1932 while touring Bezalel artwork in the United States.
+This led to the New Bezalel School of Arts and Crafts opened in 1935 and Budko, to recruit Jakob Steinhardt and Mordecai Ardon to teach at the school.
+Both succeeded him as directors of Bezalel attracting many teachers and students from Germany, many of them from the Bauhaus school shut down by the Nazis.

+In 1947, according to Bezalel, the number of students increased and in 1952 it gained state funding.
 In 1958, the first year that the prize was awarded to an organization, Bezalel won the Israel Prize for painting and sculpture.

 In 1969, Bezalel became a state-supported institution.
 In 1975 it was recognized by the Council for Higher Education in Israel as an institute of higher education.
-It completed its relocation to Mount Scopus in 1990.
+It relocated to Mount Scopus in 1990.

-Ceramics: the "Bezalel tiles"
+In 2013, several programs were relocated to the Hansen House complex in Jerusalem, including the Master's Program in Industrial Design (previously based on the Mount Scopus campus), the Department of Continuing Education, and later, the Master's Programs in Urban Design, Policy and Theory of the Arts, and Visual Communication.

+In 2009 Bezalel announced plans to relocate to a new campus adjacent to the Russian Compound, as part of a municipal plan to revive Jerusalem's downtown.
+The new campus—officially named the Jack, Joseph and Morton Mandel campus—opened in 2023.
+It was designed by Tokyo-based award-winning architectural firm SANAA in collaboration with Israeli firms Nir Kutz Architects and HQ Architects.